gentle1999/qm9star_query/tutorial/1-download_and_deploy_qm9star.md

  * @Author: TMJ
  * @Date: 2024-04-29 16:14:07
  * @LastEditors: TMJ
- * @LastEditTime: 2024-06-17 16:14:40
+ * @LastEditTime: 2024-06-17 16:53:58
  * @Description: 请填写简介
 -->
 # Download and deploy QM9*

-QM9* is a reactive intermidiate dataset, which is an extension of the QM9 dataset containing more than 2,000,000 molecular structures.
+QM9* is a reactive intermediate dataset, which is an extension of the QM9 dataset containing more than 2,000,000 molecular structures.
 This tutorial shows how to download and deploy the QM9* dataset.
 Our raw data dumps are available at [figshare](https://figshare.com/s/0197719193f72e70b31a).
 You can download the data dumps from the link above.
 Then unzip the files.

 ## Install the environment

 The dumps are PostgreSQL dumps.
-To use them, you need to install PostgreSQL (we recommend version 16) with pgvector extension, and a client to connect to it (we recommend pgadmin4).
+To use them, you need to install PostgreSQL (we recommend version 16) with pgvector extension, and a client to connect to it (we recommend pgAdmin 4).
 You can run PostgreSQL by Docker following the code below:

 ```bash
 docker pull pgvector/pgvector:pg16